Sciss/Mellite-website/src/paradox/tut_soundprocesses1.md

   In the SuperCollider server, UGens can either run at full audio rate (`ar`) or at a reduced control rate (`kr`). `ir` is a special case of control rate, called scalar or init rate, where the UGen's value is calculated only once when the synthesis process is started.
 - so we can read the function from top to bottom: `LFSaw.kr` creates a low-frequency (LF) sawtooth oscillator with a frequency in Hertz given by its argument.
-Like many oscillators, the output of this sawtooth runs between -1 to +1, so the subsequent `.madd` wraps this UGen in a second UGen that scales this value range to the range (-1 * 3 + 80 = 77) to (+1 * 3 + 80 = 83).
+Like many oscillators, the output of this sawtooth runs between -1 to +1, so the subsequent `.mulAdd` wraps this UGen in a second UGen that scales this value range to the range (-1 * 3 + 80 = 77) to (+1 * 3 + 80 = 83).
 - the next line produces another sawtooth oscillator at 0.4 cycles per second, mixing its output with the previous sawtooth oscillator, producing the nominal range (-1 * 24 + 77 = 53) to (+1 * 24 + 83 = 107).
-- the next line creates a sine oscillator at audio rate, the frequency between the summed sawtooth oscillators fed through the `.midicps` unary operator function, translating from
+- the next line creates a sine oscillator at audio rate, the frequency between the summed sawtooth oscillators fed through the `.midiCps` unary operator function, translating from
   [midi pitch](https://en.wikipedia.org/wiki/MIDI_tuning_standard#Frequency_values) values to Hertz.
-The sine oscillator frequency thus moves in the range (53.midicps = 174.6) to (107.midicps = 3951.1).
+The sine oscillator frequency thus moves in the range (53.midiCps = 174.6) to (107.midiCps = 3951.1).
 The amplitude of the sine's nominal -1 to +1 is scaled by the factor 0.04 or -28 dB.
 - the `CombN` UGen is a non-interpolating comb filter, the input here being the sine oscillator, using a fixed delay time of 0.2 seconds and a 60 dB decay time of 4 seconds.
 It reverberates the sine oscillator.